The Meaning and Message of 1 Timothy 6:12

 If you want to fight the good fight of faith, you must not hide your true identity in order to get even with people or to be politically correct.

-7. Trust Not in Riches
+7. Trust in God–Not In Riches

 Fighting the good fight also means putting your trust in God who “richly provides all things for us to enjoy” (1 Timothy 6:17).